 Arnold Jacobs: A Doctor of Music Making

 “It was in this neuroplasticity milieu that Jacobs’s popularity as a teacher of all instruments, voice types, and, in some cases, string players, took off.
 He achieved results with his students that became legendary.
 Jacobs often worked with the student’s minds.
-He knew that to have lasting change in the player, the instrument in the mind was the most important area on which to focus, not the instrument in the hands.
-Jacobs would often say “The instrument in the hands should be a mirror image of the instrument in the mind.”
+He knew that to have lasting change in the player, the instrument in mind was the most important area on which to focus, not the instrument in the hands.
+Jacobs often said, “The instrument in the hands should be a mirror image of the instrument in mind.”

 Readers are Leaders

 Obi-Wan had me reading all I could find on Arnold Jacobs, and when I emailed Yoda, he sent me to read his, Roger Rocco’s, blog as well.
 As I continued Obi-Wan’s weekly lessons, these blogs were excellent cement to make the concrete ideas I used to teach the over fifty students coming to me each week for lessons.

 I had students in piano, voice, trumpet, trombone, and horn.
 I was doing my experiments in my laboratory, developing storytellers of sound.
 This method worked wonders for these musicians.
 My tone-deaf brass players were on the way to being cured and would soon be singing in Italian.
 Young and old, these students were learning to sing in their imaginations.
 The results were astounding to me, and we were just getting started.